lextm/blog/_posts/2014/2014-7-13-jexus-series-jexus-specific-settings-in-jexus-manager-1-1-rc.md

 ---
+description: This post talks about Jexus specific settings in Jexus Manager 1.1 RC.
+excerpt_separator: <!--more-->
 layout: post
-title: "Jexus Series: Jexus Specific Settings in Jexus Manager 1.1 RC"
-description: "This post talks about Jexus specific settings in Jexus Manager 1.1 RC."
-tags: Jexus-Manager
 permalink: /jexus-series-jexus-specific-settings-in-jexus-manager-1-1-rc-d5a10f06cc9
-excerpt_separator: <!--more-->
+tags: .net jexus-manager
+title: 'Jexus Series: Jexus Specific Settings in Jexus Manager 1.1 RC'
 ---
 The RC bits of Jexus Manager 1.1 is now available.
 It adds a new page so that you can configure Jexus specific settings (which do not have corresponding pages in IIS Manager).

 > Currently an ugly icon is in use, which should be changed in final release.
 <!--more-->